slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.910624, -100.7509188
 - Google Maps: https://www.google.com/maps/place/?q=place_id:ChIJqxRk8ilRK4QR-d36pTp3KcU
 A cult classic plastic table pop-up joint inside a garage, well worth the modest walk outside of centro on weekend evenings.
-The tacos ahogadas are a popular move, you can scope the long table of guisados and let the kindly owner gal know which ones you'd like to fill which of your 4 tacos before dunking in the fryer.
+The tacos ahogadas are a popular move, you can scope the long table of guisados and let the sweet owner gal know which ones you'd like to fill which of your 4 tacos before dunking in the fryer.
 A menacing tub of chicken feet always waits on standby to test your bravery.

 ---